pedrotnascimento/ngrx-angular/README.md

 # NgrxExperiment

-A marketplace which I will providing features aiming learning, applying new concepts and experimenting whatever the things in angular environment
+A marketplace which I will be providing features aiming learning, applying new concepts and experimenting whatever the things in angular environment

 At first started with NgRx features but can be extended to anything in Angular.